Merlinwand revamps the art of storytelling: Offers customised storybooks for children where they can be the Hero of the story and decide its progress | www.lokmattimes.com

 The company plans to expand its footprint and venture into the US and UK markets.
 Merlinwand is also considering printing personalised books for grownups and corporate gifting.

 Online publishing platform offering personalised books for kids turning them into their own heroes.
-Merlinwand is on a quest to help children don their thinking and creative hats and unleash their true potential in a world of information overload and ultra-high video consumption, and screen time.
+Merlinwand is on a quest to help children don their thinking and creative hats and unleash their true potential in a world of information overload, ultra-high video consumption, and screen time.

+If you have any objection to this press release content, kindly contact pr.error.rectification[at]gmail. com to notify us.
+We will respond and rectify the situation in the next 24 hours.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app